 Our aim is to have all students starting their careers at New Mills School feeling comfortable and supported but over the summer holiday, and in the first few days concerns can arise about any number of aspects of moving to secondary school.
 Our Year Manager for Year 7, Mrs Johnston is always available to help new students with difficulties that may arise.
 We do rely on parents to keep us informed if they feel their child might be unhappy for whatever reason.
 When we receive information on any problems we do our best to rectify the issue rapidly.

-In late September we take all of Year 7 to Whitehall, in their new teaching groups, for a one day team building event.
+In late September complete a team building day in partnership with Whitehall.
 The focus is on getting the new groups to gel and get to know one another whilst doing a range of challenging activities.

 Just before the half-term in October, parents have the opportunity to come into school and meet their child’s tutor who will be able to provide an overview of how their child is settling into life at New Mills School.
-This is followed by school ‘snapshot’ reports in December and March.
-In April there is a full parents evening and a chance to meet and talk with all relevant teaching staff.
-Formal written reports follow towards the end of the first year.
+This is followed by school reports in December and June.
+Between these in March there is a full parents evening and a chance to meet and talk with all relevant teaching staff.

 Throughout all of this, we are just a phone call or a visit away and we positively encourage parents to stay in touch with us.
 It is a sad inevitability that the sort of relationship parents enjoyed with their primary school teachers is difficult to sustain at secondary school because of the number of teachers now involved in each child's education.
 Additionally, many parents begin to feel left behind as the nature of their child's work changes, or indeed, that they shouldn't interfere or intrude or make a fuss.
 On top of this, many students will actively discourage their parents from phoning up or coming into school to see how things are going - the last thing they want is for their friends to see their parents coming into school!
 However, we welcome such visits or phone calls, and tutors, and Ms Johnston are always available by appointment and can make space to meet with parents or discuss matters over the phone.